MASHUOA/HiTMaP/README.md

 ## # A tibble: 1 x 7
 ##   format width height colorspace matte filesize density
 ##   <chr>  <int>  <int> <chr>      <lgl>    <int> <chr>
-## 1 PNG     1980   1069 sRGB       TRUE    237191 118x118
+## 1 PNG     1980   1075 sRGB       TRUE    220698 59x59
 ```

 <img src="README_files/figure-html/CLuster imaging-3.png" width="1980" />

-## Details of parameter setting
+# Details of parameter setting

-### Modification
+## Modification
-you can choose one or a list of modifications from the unimod modification list. *Peptide_modification* function is used to load/rebuild the modification database into the global enviornment of R. It will be called automatically in the identification work flow. you can use the *code_name* or *record_id* to refer the modification (see example data "peptide calibrants" to find more details).
+You can choose one or a list of modifications from the unimod modification list. *Peptide_modification* function is used to load/rebuild the modification database into the global enviornment of R. It will be called automatically in the identification work flow. you can use the *code_name* or *record_id* to refer the modification (see example data "peptide calibrants" to find more details).
 The pipeline will select the *non-hidden* modifications.